Prag8855/aab/content/guides/residence-permit.md

 **[How to activate your eID ➞](#activate-your-eid)**

-### 6. Give feedback

-Tell me how long it took to get your residence permit.
-Your feedback helps thousands of people plan their application.

-{% include "_blocks/feedbackResidencePermit/allTypes.html" %}

 ## How to apply in your country

 You can apply in your country before you move to Germany.[^26] This is **cheaper and safer**, because you can start working or studying as soon as you arrive in Germany.
 You don't need to wait in Germany without an income.[^29]